CACI-International/ergo/ergo/README.md

 * Add work recording to script.
 * Either deconstruction with `match`.
 * Add value dependency tree print to help debug consistency issues.
-* Add `dir.ergo` functionality that is preferred to `workspace.ergo` when searching, and doesn't exclude the prelude?
 * Support using ancestor `workspace.ergo` as root of the storage directory.